Peripheral edema can be the result of allergies, immune, or heart issues.

 Jana: Actually, now, playing with it, it seems it is only from the hock down (hock area inclusive)

 It doesn’t feel like much, doesn’t really feel like a swelling, not squishy.
-It doesn’t really feel differently from the other leg to me, just the leg looks thicker.
+It doesn’t really feel different from the other leg to me.
+Just the leg looks thicker.
 It’s quite subtle, just the leg doesn’t look right and doesn’t look as “bony” as it typically would and as the other one does.

-When I do push down on the area that seems the “thickest/flashiest” the indentation does come right back.
+When I push down on the area that seems the “thickest/fleshiest,” the indentation comes right back.

 I think I noticed this Sunday night but wasn’t sure what I was seeing.
 Definitely saw this on Monday.
-Doesn’t appear to have gotten worse, seems the same.
-The licking of the top of her foot had gone on for couple weeks but nothing we could find is a problem there so figured to wait for her next appointment with that.
+It doesn’t appear to have gotten worse.
+It seems the same.
+The licking of the top of her foot had gone on for a couple of weeks, but nothing we could find is a problem there, so I figured to wait for her next appointment with that.
 It is not severe licking, maybe 20 minutes a day total …?)

-I can take pictures but have to wait for hubby to get them on the computer (complicated set up here); will be happy to send those once I have them available
+I can take pictures but have to wait for hubby to get them on the computer (complicated set up here); I will be happy to send those once I have them available medications:

 - Gabapentin (for about a month her vet wanted that for those muscles; not doing anything, though)